For condo buyers

 report looks like.

 Every inspection comes as a clear PDF report with photos, plain-language findings, and priority-ranked recommendations.
-Request a representative sample to review the report format before booking.
+View a representative sample to review the report format before booking.

-Request a sample report
+View a sample report

+Schedule a condo inspection to help prioritize your decisions, follow-ups, or planned work inside the unit.
 Available 7 days a week.
 Report typically delivered within 24h.
 InterNACHI certified · IBC Network.

 📞 (514) 802-7215 Book my inspection →